GetStream/stream-chat-android/docusaurus/docs/Android/04-guides/04-theming.md

 :::

 :::caution
-Please keep in mind that using will `TransformStyle` overrides the configurations made using the attributes of the class.
+Please keep in mind that `TransformStyle` overrides the configurations made using the attributes of the class.
 Don't use both ways are the same time as only `TransformStyle` will be applied.
 :::

 You can use `TransformStyle` to change multiple appearance characteristics of the `MessageListView`.